bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 - [Virtual Tabletop Assets - Iconizer](https://www.vttassets.com/assets/vtta-iconizer) - Whenever an item is created or updated, Iconizer looks up its name in its dictionaries.
 If it finds an entry, it will use the icon references there to update the image of that item.
   - Could be helpful for Pathfinder 2e, but not needed for D&D 5e as Plutonium already imagery for nearly every entry in its database.

+# Quick References
+Once the above settings are put in place, the following will help you up your GM game.
+- Control + Space - This universal search will index ALL contents in FoundryVTT
+- Control + 2 - This compendium search will allow you to quickly add or reference compendium content
+- Double click on window title bar - This will cause the title window to collapse

+# Reviewed Modules
 ## Modules Pending their First Review
 - None at the moment!